ember-learn/guides-source/guides/release/upgrading/editions.md

 ```

 Attributes are also available to classic components, but they apply it to
 the wrapper element.
-If you're converting a component from classic components
-to Glimmer components, you should be sure to add `...attributes` to the wrapper
+If you're converting a component from classic components, you should be sure to add `...attributes` to the wrapper
 element.

 Before: